bernedom/SI/README.md

 | Equivalent Dose      | H                | Sv          |                | aSv to ESv           | `*_sievert_t`   |
 | Catalytic activity   | K                | kat         | N / T          | akat to Ekat         | `*_katal_t`     |

-\* These dimension do not yet have the correct dimension symbols, because the current implementation does not allow for non-ASCII symbols or multi-char symbols.
+\* These dimensions do not yet have the correct symbols, because the current implementation does not allow for non-ASCII symbols or multi-char symbols.
 The dimension symbol for electric resistance should be `Ω (Ohm)` and for magnetic flux `Φ (Phi)`but.
-Illuminace should be E<sub>b/<sub>.
+Illuminace should be E<sub>b</sub>.

-\*** luminous flux should be Φ<sub>v</sub> which is even more less supported than `Φ (Phi)` itself.
+\** luminous flux should be Φ<sub>v</sub> which is even more less supported than `Φ (Phi)` itself.
 Also since sterradiant (which is essentially just a scalar) is not yet implemented luminous flux cannot be built from other units

 # Building & compatibility

-SI is a header only libary that uses C++17 features.
-Building is tested using cmake > 3.5 and verified for g++7, g++8, clang5, clang6, clang7, msvc 19, and AppleClang 10.0
+SI is a header only libary that uses **C++17** features.
+Building is tested using cmake > 3.5 and verified for g++7, g++8, clang5, clang6, clang7, msvc 19, and AppleClang 10.0.

 to build use
 ```